Tag Archives: proxy settings

 Step 5

-Click on the radio button next to “Use system proxy settings”.
-The text boxes below will now become active, allowing you to enter a proxy server IP address.
+If you want to set up your proxy in Firefox only, click on the radio button next to “Manual proxy configuration.”
+The text boxes below will now become active, allowing you to enter a proxy server IP address or domain name.

 Step 6